fabfuel/ecs-deploy/README.rst

 Timeout
 =======
 The timeout error means, that AWS ECS takes longer for the full deployment cycle then ecs-deploy is told to wait.
-The deployment itself still might finish successfully, if there are not other problems with the deployed containers.
+The deployment itself still might finish successfully, if there are no other problems with the deployed containers.

+You can increase the time (in seconds) to wait for finishing the deployment via the ``--timeout`` parameter.
 This time includes the full cycle of stopping all old containers and (re)starting all new containers.

-You can increase the time (in seconds) to wait for finishing the deployment via the ``--timeout`` parameter.
 Different stacks require different timeout values, the default is 300 seconds.

 The overall deployment time depends on different things: